-8 reasons low cost carriers are so cheap
+8 reasons low cost airlines are so cheap

 An air ticket cheaper than the cost of a taxi?
 How is this possible?
-Here are 8 reasons for why low-cost carriers can afford to offer us such savings…
+Here are 8 reasons for why low-cost airlines can afford to offer us such savings…

 A focus on the European model of low cost carrier